second-state/wasmedge_wasi_socket/examples/README.md

 ncat -kvlp 1234
 ```

-Copy wasm into wasmedge directory and run it.
-Wasmedge would send message "hello" to a server at `localhost:1234`.
+Copy wasm into WasmEdge directory and run it.
+WasmEdge would send message "hello" to a server at `localhost:1234`.

 ```
 $ cp <path-to-wasmedge_wasi_socket>/target/wasm32-unknown-unknown/debug/examples/tcp_stream.wasm <path-to-wasmedge>